 Does a mom ever get over the tears that come with saying goodbye to one of their children, as they move on in life?
 I don’t think so!!
 Today has been an emotional day for me, as I said goodbye to yet another daughter, and left her in the care of her new husband.

-This morning I said goodbye to Mike and Anna, then got in the empty van, and headed towards home.
+The next morning I said goodbye to Mike and Anna, then got in the empty van and headed towards home.
 As I hugged them, I told Mike to take good care of her.
 You see, with that goodbye came the realization that she is now in his care.
 It is now his job to protect her, cherish her, and lead her.
-As I drove tears came to my eyes, and I began to pray through my tears.

 I asked God to:

 *Give them His power to love as they should

 *Grow then through the hard times that they will inevitably face at one time or another

 *Help Mike to have the wisdom He needs to lovingly lead Anna, and to love her as He should

 *Help Anna to be the wife that Mike needs her to be, and to be his biggest encourager